 Voice at The MTA

 Release/Alignment – We work on release as a means to strip away habits and tensions that may have a negative impact on the voice.
 We will draw on release to build spinal alignment for fluidity in movement and efficiency in breathing.
-Freeing up tension and understanding spinal alignment will serve to develop our ability to be neutral in our body and provide the foundation on which we build vocal control.
+Freeing up tension and understanding spinal alignment will serve to develop our ability to be neutral in our body.

-Resonance/Articulation – Resonance and articulation work will look at the tone, colour, quality, and muscularity of your speech.
-Its the part of the progression that allows us to investigate the dynamism of the voice.
+Resonance and articulation – Looking at the tone, colour, quality, and muscularity of your speech.
 As a means to explore sound and language we will be looking at IPA (International phonetic alphabet) as a tool for further grounding in RP (Received Pronunciation) and the application of IPA and RP as a basis for other accent and dialect work.

 Text – All the work involved in the vocal progression integrates into the act of speaking.
-We explore a range of texts as a way to explore language and to let all elements of the progression be the underpinning.
-Text work in the first year is very much about discovering the words, emotions, and the connections between them and vocal choices.
-We explore poetry, classical and contemporary texts.
+We explore a range of texts as a way to explore language.

 The final project of the year is developing the routine of personal practice and the art of physical and mental discipline in preparation for performance.